-- 1. The school's child protection policy;
+- 1. The college's child protection policy

-- 2. The staff code of conduct;
+- 2. The staff code of conduct

-- 3. The identity of the DSL and DDSL;
+- 3. The identity of the DSL, DDSL and Welfare Officer

-- 4. A copy of Part 1 of KCSIE.
+- 4. Part 1 of KCSIE

 - 5. Online Level 1 Safeguarding training

-Whole College updates on child protection updates or training are also provided regularly.
+Whole College updates on child protection amendments or training are also provided regularly.

-3.2 Making referrals
+3.2.
+Making referrals